Johnson & Johnson Ovarian Cancer Lawsuit Update 2026

 The FDA says talc products should be asbestos-free, but there’s no rule that forces companies to actually test for it.
 That’s the part that worries a lot of people.
 Just because a label says “safe” or “pure” doesn’t mean it’s been checked thoroughly.
 And when it comes to something you’re putting on your body, that kind of guesswork isn’t good enough.

-For something that’s been part of everyday routines for years—especially in homes with kids or for staying fresh—talcum powder might not seem like a big deal.
+For something people have used for years, especially around kids or as part of daily routines, talcum powder doesn’t usually get a second thought.
 But with regular use, especially when it’s used often or lingers on the skin, it can cause some unexpected reactions, including:

 • Skin irritation like redness, rashes, or small patches of hives, especially on sensitive areas